rdelarosa3/tictactoe-challenge/README.md

 ### Notes

-- The tests that run against a 5x5 board are in the test file, but commented out.
+- [x] The tests that run against a 5x5 board are in the test file, but commented out.
 Uncomment once done to see whether they are passing.
 Once you are confident in your solution, add tests for 7x7 and 9x9 boards as well.

+## Assumptions

+- The code will need to be scalable to accommodate any n x n board.